Skip to content

 Clemson University Board of Trustees Task Force

-The Clemson Board of Trustees appointed a Task Force to develop a preservation plan for the burial ground.
+The Clemson Board of Trustees appointed a Task Force to develop a preservation plan for the cemetery.

 David Dukes, Chair